kendallw763/Secure-Coding/README.md

 ![image](https://github.com/user-attachments/assets/56cc96af-ed2c-436e-90a8-9d24dcb3911d)

-Numeric Overflow **[Note There is no such file within this code base for this example] - This happens when hackers intentionally input numbers that are higher than the required maximum value of integers within text fields.
+Numeric Overflow  - This happens when hackers intentionally input numbers that are higher than the required maximum value of integers within text fields.
+### **[Note There is no such file within this code base for this example]

 ![image](https://github.com/user-attachments/assets/5fbf3e48-a105-4479-acb2-332b6710cba4)

-Encryption
+Encryption - This is a method for developer and engineers to make the code base harder to interpret by potential hackers.

 ![image](https://github.com/user-attachments/assets/8da31de8-9dc7-4a97-8450-755d247e997c)

-Unit Testing
+Unit Testing - Unit testing is a way to ensure the code base is working and behaving properly per intended owner requirements.

 ![image](https://github.com/user-attachments/assets/6e90fe7a-4216-4601-9051-bb207a854b8d)